Graylog2/documentation/pages/sidecar.rst

 .. image:: /images/sidecar_mig_4.png
   :scale: 100

-- A modal opens up and lets you pick already imported configurations.
+- A window opens up and lets you pick already imported configurations.
   Clicking ``Apply`` will paste the configuration into the editor.
   Afterwards you can edit and save the configuration as usual.